Steve Sabella: Exile, the Palestinian experience and the colonization of the imagination

 Critics of Sabella's work have often noted and discussed the themes of exile and the Palestinian experience.
-Artworks like Settlement - Six Israelis & One Palestinian and 38 Days of Re-Collection bear more explicit connotations of Sabella's birthplace in their content and media, but the themes of diaspora and occupation are also suggested by the titles of his series such as In Exile and Independence.
+Artworks like Settlement - Six Israelis & One Palestinian and 38 Days of Re-Collection engage more directly with Sabella's birthplace in their content and media, but the themes of diaspora and occupation are also suggested by the titles of his series such as In Exile and Independence.

-In 2014 Sabella stated, "All we need is the imagination to find who we are and what we are searching for.
-It is the responsibility of the individual to stand up and free him or herself from the new form of colonization that people are affected by yet are unaware of, the colonization of the imagination.
-Palestinians do not need the UN, the EU, the United States or any other country in the world, and especially not Israel, to declare to them that they are free.
-We are all born free.
-Every Palestinian should wake up today and say –– I am a free person."
+Arts writer Myrna Ayad wrote that “it is his name which instantly displaces him,” and added that “whereas Sabella’s name may mislead, the titles of his artworks do not.”

+In a 2014 statement, Sabella argued that imagination is central to self-determination, describing a “colonization of the imagination” as a condition that must be resisted at the level of the individual.